jincheng9/AffinityPropagation/README.md

 This code is the C++ implementation of affinity propagation, a clustering algorithm by passing messages between data points.

 In this code, I cluster two-dimensional data points.
+The similarity between data points is the Eculidean distance.
+The preference of each data point is set as the median of all non-diagnoal elements of the similarity matrix.

 The code is based on Michael Pfeiffer slides about affinity propagation.